alphahex99/Supcom2Cards/README.md

 * Chrome Shield: Automatically blocks before taking damage if block cooldown allows it
 * Cluster Bomb: Bullets create tiny explosions after impact
 * Colossus: Ridiculous health boost at the cost of your movement speed, jump height and block cooldown
-* Darkenoid: Insane DMG and ATKSPD boosts, but you can only shoot down
+* Darkenoid: Insane DMG and ATKSPD boosts, but YOU CAN ONLY FIRE STRAIGHT DOWN
 * Disruptor: Bullets stun players near anything they hit
 * Dynamic Power Shunt: Faster block recharge when standing still
+* Fatboy: Lots of buffs, but YOU CANNOT FIRE WHILE MOVING
 * Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds
 * Hunker: Increase block duration but move slower while blocking
 * Jackhammer: Projectiles create massive explosions at the cost of your movement speed and ATKSPD